Running Physio & Exercise Physiology in Sydney

 So now you know the benefits, how do you get stuck in?

-Literally anyone that runs, of ANY AGE.
+Literally anyone that runs, of ANY AGE, benefits from running physio.
 Strength training is relative from person to person, and should be prescribed at specific intensities for each, depending on their background.
-So, it does not matter if you’re young, middle aged, or an older adult… the importance of performing strength based exercises as a runner to improve performance and reduce injury risk does not change.
+So, it does not matter if you’re young, middle aged, or an older adult… the importance of performing strength based exercises as a fit runner to improve performance and reduce running injury risk does not change.

 If you’re unsure of how to train safely and correctly, or simply where to start, please make sure to seek out a qualified exercise professional.
 Our expert Sydney Exercise Physiologists can help!

-HOW OUR QUALIFIED SYDNEY EXERCISE PHYSIOLOGISTS CAN HELP
+HOW OUR QUALIFIED PHYSIOS & EXERCISE PHYSIOLOGISTS CAN HELP

-An Accredited Exercise Physiologist will have the knowledge and the skills to provide you with a progressive strength program designed specifically to you, that will consider your lifestyle, body and goals, all while optimising performance and avoiding injury.
+An Accredited Exercise Physiologist will have the knowledge and the skills to provide you with a progressive strength program designed specifically to you, that will consider your lifestyle, previous bone stress and running injuries, body and goals, all while optimising performance and avoiding injury.

-If that sounds like something you’d be interested in feel free to contact our friendly reception staff on 0294122222 or book online with our Sydney Exercise Physiologists.
+If running physiotherapy sounds like something you’d be interested in feel free to contact our friendly reception staff on 0294122222 or book online with our Sydney Exercise Physiologists.
 We have clinics based in Chatswood, North Sydney and Sydney CBD (near Wynyard station).

-Choose one of the options below and get on the road to improving your RUNNING PERFORMANCE!
+Choose one of the options below and get on the road to improve your RUNNING!

 - Beattie, K., Et al (2016).
 The Effect of Strength Training on Performance Indicators in Distance Runners